 Where do you do all of this?

-- I generally do life in SW London where you can typically find me running around the Commons of Clapham, Wandsworth and Tooting Bec, as well as along the river in and around Battersea Park
+- I do life very happily, with my wife, in SW London where you can typically find me running around the Commons of Clapham, Wandsworth and Tooting Bec, as well as along the river in and around Battersea Park

-- I eat where there's a good promo... and there are generally plenty to be found even for London's finest eateries
+- Food happens where there’s a good promo (and often where there isn’t!)… and there are plenty of suitable venues to be found

 - I marathon wherever I can; I’ve so far run the iconic 26.2 miles in the UK, France, Germany, Italy and the USA

 - I’m from the wonderful city of Birmingham but have my real sense of home in Liverpool where I studied and have spent many wonderful days and nights with my lifelong bird, the Liver Bird of Liverpool Football Club

 Rate the progress being made around mental health awareness in the UK?

 We’ve come a long way but not far enough.
 I love that we can now speak very openly around mental illness but there is still a real lack of resource and knowledge.

 Simply put, two people will take their own life every hour in England and Wales, and that tells me that we still have a long way to go.

 Manage to run 60+ miles per week, be a husband, and fit in a working day?